akostrik/stage_telegram_python/README.md

 The application will create a [session file](https://docs.telethon.dev/en/stable/concepts/sessions.html) `anon.session` in the folder `server1` in order to you can to login without re-sending the code.

-Note: Be careful not to publish your Telegram credentials on the internet and not to transmit them to unknown people.
+Note: Be careful not to publish your Telegram credentials on the internet and not to transmit them to unknown people

 <!-- TOC --><a name="env-file-configuration"></a>
 ## `.env` file configuration